1. Scope of Application

 1.2 These General Sales Terms also apply to all future transactions regarding the delivery of products that we conclude even if it is not specifically referred to these General Sales Terms.

 1.3 General terms and conditions of the Supplier that are contradictory to or deviate from these General Sales Terms are only applicable if they have been expressly accepted by us in writing.
 These General Sales Terms also apply if we accept or execute contractual performances without reservations while having knowledge of contradicting or deviating general terms and conditions of the other contracting party.

 1.4 These General Sales Terms do not apply if the Purchaser buys the goods for personal, family or household use provided that we knew or ought to have known that the goods were bought for any such use.

 1.5 Transactions regarding the sale of goods that we conclude with Purchasers having their legal seat or residence within the Federal Republic of Germany are subject to separate General Sales Terms / Germany.
-Similarly, purchases affected by us are subject to separate General Terms and Conditions on Purchase.
+Similarly, purchases effected by us are subject to separate General Terms and Conditions on Purchase.